openshift-cloud-team/aged-machines-pruner/article.md

 For some business reasons, it might be needed to recreate Machines upon reaching a certain age, 7 days for example.
 It might help to ensure that applications are resilient to node or infrastructure failures.
 Also, It helps ensure applications are resilient when underlying nodes go through whatever manipulations.
-This article intended to describe an approach to make such automation using Openshift's built-in APIs, such as CronJobs.
+This article describes an approach to make such automation using Openshift's built-in APIs, such as CronJobs.

 ### Introduction